 Mothers!
 We know how hard it is for you to make time for yourself, now, more than ever.
-This Mother’s Day, do yourself a favour.
-Drop cleaning, cooking and WFH for that ONE day.
+Do yourself a favour.
+Drop cleaning, cooking and WFH for a few hours.
 Make yourself a creamy cup of coffee (Dalgona, if you please) and plonk yourself down in front of the screen.
 Here’s a list of shows that will offer you laughter, drama and a healthy dose of realism on motherhood.

-Dear Mothers, Drop Everything And Binge On These Relatable Shows Now
+Mothers & Daughters, Post Work Drop Everything To Binge On These Relatable Shows

 This Canadian show doesn’t shy away from getting down and dirty with the uncomfortable truths of motherhood.
 The show deals with everything from mom guilt to creating a parenting schedule that works for the entire family.
 It’s like a breath of fresh air in a world of unreal TV shows that depict mothers as superheroes who have it together all the time.
 Proving that it’s not just about doing what’s right for your children, but also about making sure you’re doing what’s right for you, as a mother.
 You can easily get through the whole season between preparing for lunch and dinner.